engineyard/ey-docs/pages/ssl-certificates.md

   * `yourdomain.com.key` - the private key
   * `yourdomain.com.csr` - the certificate signing request

-Or for wildcard:
+Or for Wildcard domains:

   * `_.yourdomain.com.key` - the private key
   * `_.yourdomain.com.csr` - the certificate signing request

 ### Purchase a certificate

 You have your two files, now you can purchase your certificate.
-Here's some helpful advice when setting up your certificate with your vendor
+Here's some helpful advice when setting up your certificate with your vendor.

-IMPORTANT: Always use a plain text editor like Notepad on Windows or equivalent on Mac or Linux to copy and paste the contents of the `.key` and `.csr` files into the form fields.
+IMPORTANT: Always use a plain text editor like Notepad on Windows or equivalent on Mac or Linux, to copy and paste the contents of the `.key` and `.csr` files into the form fields.

-Also some other quick tips:
+Also some other tips:

   * When presented with server type: Choose Apache.
   * You will get at least `.crt` file back from the vendor.
   * You might also get a "certificate chain file".
 Make sure to grab this.

-## Adding Certificates to an application
+## Adding certificates to an application

-In order to add the certificate to your application instances in an application in summary you will follow these three steps:
+In general, you follow these three steps to add your certificate to any application:

   1. Add the certificate to Engine Yard Cloud.
   2. Choose which certificate to apply in a given application.